nvtkaszpir/dh-chaos/README.md

 This was done during Distributed Cloud Native Hackathon 7th Sept 2019.
 [Meetup event info](https://www.meetup.com/Cloud-Native-Kubernetes-Warsaw/events/264307416/)

-It is advised to read this document from fully before doing any cluster setups or app deployments.
+It is advised to read this document fully before doing any cluster setups or app deployments.

 ## Objectives